The Google Play app store holds about 250 Android apps that provide access to virtual private network (VPN) services.

 How to pick a VPN app

-Are free VPN apps worth that risk?
+Are free VPN apps and services worth that risk?
 The experts agree: No, unless you are confident the free app is extremely trustworthy.

 If you can find a paid VPN app, or one that has in-app purchases for higher levels of service, consider that option instead.
-We recently reviewed several VPN apps and services, and the paid IPVanish ($10 per month or $78 yearly) took the top spot.
-The runner-up option, Avast Secureline VPN, is also paid at $59.99 per year.
+We recently reviewed several VPN apps and services, and the paid Private Internet Access ($7 per month or $40 yearly) took the top spot.
+The runner-up option, CyberGhost, is also paid at $60 per year.

-Paid doesn't guarantee secure, but even partially paid apps are often more protective of your data and give more software updates.
+Paid doesn't guarantee secure, but even partially paid apps are often more protective of your data and give more software updates than free options.

 "Bad guys could be using your connection for shady activities or to cover their tracks." -- Mat Gangwer, chief technology officer with Rook Security

-Reputable partly free VPN services include Avast's SecureLine VPN and Avira's Phantom VPN There's also F-Secure's Freedome VPN; it costs $6 per month to use, but was singled out as being especially trustworthy by the authors of the VPN-app research paper we mentioned earlier.
+Reputable partly-free VPN services include CyberGhost, Avast's SecureLine VPN and Avira's Phantom VPN.
+There's also F-Secure's Freedome VPN; it costs $6 per month to use, but was singled out as being especially trustworthy by the authors of the VPN-app research paper we mentioned earlier.